Kyubyong/pron_dictionaries/README.md

 ## Disclaimer

 We are not responsible for the content (headwords and pronunciations).
-They may contain mistakes and/or inconsistent use of symbols.
+They may contain mistakes made by us or the original creator.